 Multiple low dose images of each breast are taken from different angles, whilst an X-ray tube moves around the breast in an arc.
-3D imaging reduces the overlap and uncovers distortions and speculated masses.
+3D imaging reduces obscuring tissue overlap and uncovers more breast masses.
 A better outcome with no extra radiation!

 Please arrive early for your exam as you will be asked to change into a gown.
 Wearing a two piece outfit can make this easier for you.

 On arrival, please present to reception.
 You will be asked to complete a short questionnaire about your medical history.

 We recommend you have an appointment one week after your period has finished as this is when your breasts are less tender.

 Please bring any previous examinations performed outside of Queensland X-Ray with you.
 If you have had your previous Mammograms with us, we will have your images already stored.

 Please shower before the appointment and don’t use deodorant, antiperspirant, talcum powder, perfume or lotions after.
 These can affect the images.